From First Draft to Published Product: How a (Flash Fiction) Story Transforms Over 3 Rounds of Edits

 But DO NOT use a fully AI crafted image as your book cover.

 In order to create these images, AI scrapes existing art and copies it, stealing the hard work of real artists.
-You open yourself up to a word of copyright issues.
+You open yourself up to a world of copyright issues.
 Most lawsuits about AI are still ongoing, and you really just don’t want to risk it.

 There are many ways to create a book cover for next to nothing.